Generic Name: palonosetron (injection)

 What other drugs will affect palonosetron?

-This list is not complete and many other drugs may affect palonosetron.
+Many drugs can affect palonosetron.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible drug interactions are listed here.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Where can I get more information?